mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > I do not think this is a real industry, and I believe that if we pulled the plug on the venture capital aspect tomorrow it would evaporate.
 >
 > [^zitron-no-revolution]

+> Neither Anthropic nor OpenAI are actually startups. …  Both companies have had _everything_ paid for them either by hyperscalers or venture capitalists, and are fundamentally incapable of operating without infinite resources, and the best that anybody has to defend their endless billions of burn is to refer to [the 184-year-old railway bubble](https://en.wikipedia.org/wiki/Railway_Mania?ref=wheresyoured.at) or [the Dot Com Bubble](https://www.wheresyoured.at/dot-com-bubble/), using them as symbolic proof that _everybody can lose a lot of money, and that somehow results in something good, I guess?_
+>
+> [^zitron-cargo-culture]

 ### On the failure of the media to check AI companies